ainsleyrose/CompletedProjects/README.md

 - Contributed and explained the code on out google slideshow for presention

 ### (Monday) May 9, 2022
+- learned new material to add unto the project <br>
 - Researched and added new code in the project/enhancing the code